hasugoii/claudekit/README.md

 ## What is ClaudeKit?

-ClaudeKit is an **Enhancement Kit for Claude Code** (VSCode Extension) that transforms your AI coding experience with:
+ClaudeKit is an **Enhancement Kit for Claude Code** that transforms your AI coding experience with:

 - **20 Slash Commands** - Structured workflows like `/plan`, `/code`, `/debug`, `/deploy`
 - **16 AI Agents** - Specialists like `@frontend`, `@backend`, `@security`, `@devops`